All our clients are innocent.

 Taking action for captive wildlife through a suite of important regulatory comments

 When the government asks for input on animal-related issues, it’s vital that animal protection organizations get involved — after all, we know that the opposition will.
-The Animal Legal Defense Fund advocated for critical protections for captive animals in comments on government rulemaking related to the Animal Welfare Act, the Migratory Bird Treaty Act, and the Bald and Golden Eagle Protection Act.
+The Animal Legal Defense Fund advocated for critical protections for captive animals in comments on government rulemaking related to the Animal Welfare Act (AWA), the Migratory Bird Treaty Act, and the Bald and Golden Eagle Protection Act.
 Critically, birds were left unprotected for years under the AWA because no regulations had been formalized.
 The Animal Legal Defense Fund’s comments helped ensure new regulations requiring that captive birds in exhibition are able to express behaviors that come naturally, such as foraging and dust-bathing; prohibiting tethering that causes harm to an exhibited bird; and requiring appropriate perches.

 Learn more about the regulatory work you make possible.